cdoorenweerd/Rubinoff_etal_UH_Systematics_class/20190917_IQTree/iqtree_handout.md

-# Maximum likelihood with IQtree on the UH cluster
+# Maximum likelihood with IQ-Tree on the UH Mana cluster

-Consider: what is ML and difference with MP and Bayesian?
+Consider: what is ML and how is it different from MP and Bayesian?
 What type of settings do we want to configure during a ML analysis?

-Files required:
+Input files required:
 - Multisequence alignment file (e.g., in FASTA or PHYLIP format)
 - Slurm script